chuanconggao/extratools/docs/functions/printtools.md

 - If `limit` is specified, only print the first `limit` items.
 This is useful when `seq` is an infinite sequence.

+- Builtin function `repr` is used to print each item safely.

 ``` python
 iter2str(range(5))
 # '<0, 1, 2, 3, 4>'